restcountries/restcountries/README.md

 This project is inspired on restcountries.eu.
 As it hasn't had any activity in at least 14 months, I decided to take action :)

 # REST Countries
 You can access API through https://restcountries.com/v2/all

+# TODO:
+* [x] Add SSL
+* [ ] Solve many issues reported in the GitHub page for original countries
+* [ ] Add Chinese, Taiwanese and Hongkonian

 # API Endpoints